Menu

 How are they issued?

-Issued by the Local Authority, by post to your home address.
+Issued by the Local Authority, by post to home the parental addresses.

 When are they used?